 the recent emerging markets financial crisis.

-In order to overcome these and other challenges, the Brazilian Government recently adopted the Emergency Thermal Generation Program discussed previously in Sections I and III and assigned “Emergency Plant” status to the 49 new power generation projects shown in the table below.
+In order to overcome these and other challenges, the Brazilian Government recently adopted the Emergency Generation Program discussed previously in Sections I and III and assigned Emergency Plant status to the 49 new power generation projects shown in the table below.